greggman/jsgist/README.md

 - [ ] allow more files.

-  The UI already kind of does this, the code to show more and add or delete files is just commented out.
-I'm not sure how handy this would be.
+  I'm not sure
+  how handy this would be.
 If you want to test a worker it's nice to have a separate file but how often do people want to do that?
 My point being this might be lots of effort for little payoff.
 It would also require changing the UI, probably to be more like VSCode with an Explorer panel so lots of work.

 - [X] consider github login?